cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ## Environment Variables

 Using an environment variable you can control how Cypress is installed.
 This is helpful if you want to:

-- Install a different version than the default npm package
+- Install a different version than the default npm package.
-- Specify an external URL (to bypass a corporate firewall)
+- Specify an external URL (to bypass a corporate firewall).
-- Specify a local file (to install locally instead of using the internet)
+- Specify a local file to install locally instead of using the internet.

 To override what is installed, you simply set `CYPRESS_INSTALL_BINARY` with the `npm install` command.

-***Examples:***
+### Examples:

-1. Install the `cypress` npm package version `1.0.3` with the binary `1.0.1` version:
+1. Install the `cypress` npm package version `2.0.3` with the binary `2.0.1` version:

     ```shell
-    CYPRESS_INSTALL_BINARY=1.0.1 npm install cypress@1.0.3
+    CYPRESS_INSTALL_BINARY=2.0.1 npm install cypress@2.0.3
     ```

 2. Install the Cypress binary from a given URL: